matthewcodes/Bootstrap-Form-Builder/README.md

 ##What's this?

 A Drag-and-drop form builder for [twitter bootstrap](http://twitter.github.com/bootstrap/).

-Currently using `v.
-2.3.1` :dolphin:

-##Where can I see it in action?

-It's hosted on github pages [here](http://minikomi.github.io/Bootstrap-Form-Builder/).

 ###Notes

 * For development & debugging change the data-main for the require script tag in `index.html` to point at `assets/js/main.js`.
 (Look just before the closing `<body>` tag!)

 * Once done, change it back to  build for production using the `build.js` script in the `assets/js/lib`